 In order to demonstrate the crucial role of international transfers, we have assumed that, as an alternative, lump sum transfers are indeed feasible within the nation state, but that they are non-existent between states.
 In that case the optimality conditions are altered.
 First, global production efficiency is no longer desirable; in the interests of equity, poor countries might not be required to contribute as much to global public goods as their comparative advantage would otherwise call for.
 Second, the optimality condition for public goods provision changes to the requirement that the sum of the national marginal benefit-cost ratios should be equal to one.
 This condition brings to light an important incentive problem for the global economy, since each nation state finds itself in a strategic situation similar to that of the single individual in the nation state.
 To ensure the maximal gain to the world as a whole, each country must contribute to a point which, at least at the margin, involves a loss to itself.
+A similar insight holds for the case of externalities: In the absence of international lump sum transfers, with an egalitarian social welfare function the environmental benefits accruing to the consumers in the poor country should count more heavily in the assessment of global benefits.
+Also, the Pigouvian tax rate should be lower in the poor country than in the rich.

-The two model alternatives - unrestricted lump sum transfers versus no transfers at all - are obviously theoretical polar cases of international income redistribution.
-The more general conclusion that can be drawn from the analysis is that the incentive problem is easier to overcome when decisions concerning global public goods are combined with a policy of international transfers.
+The two model alternatives - unrestricted lump sum international transfers versus no transfers at all - are obviously theoretical polar cases of international income redistribution.
+The more general conclusion that can be drawn from the analysis is that the incentive problem is easier to overcome when decisions concerning global public goods and externalities are combined with a policy of international transfers.
 Indeed, in the context of rich and poor countries, a policy whereby efficiency calls for extensive provision of global public goods by poor countries (e.g. preservation of the rain forest or of tropical bio-diversity) would be easier to implement if combined with a policy of redistribution.
 The transfers could in principle be designed in such a way that the overall gains from the provision of global public goods could be distributed among countries to ensure a positive gain for all.

 An interesting perspective on transfers of this kind is to see them as payments for services rendered to the rich countries.
-The rich countries derive benefits from the poor countries' provision of global public goods, and if the poor countries do in fact have a comparative advantage in the production of such goods, the rich countries can 'buy' those goods cheaper abroad than at home.
+The rich countries derive benefits from the poor countries' provision of global public goods (including environmental improvement), and if the poor countries do in fact have a comparative advantage in the production of such goods, the rich countries can "buy" those goods cheaper abroad than at home.
 Thus, there are possible gains from trade here, but it must be kept in mind that to realize the gains one must somehow overcome the incentive problems that are inherent and inescapable in all problems of public goods allocation.
 Rich countries can obtain more worldwide bio-diversity - presumably a global public good - by paying poor countries to spend more resources on protecting endangered species.
-But a single rich country is nevertheless exposed to free rider incentives to let other rich countries foot the bill.
+But a single rich country is nevertheless exposed to the free rider incentive to let other rich countries foot the bill.